wsmlby/webtools/docs/privacy-policy.md

 ### No Direct Data Collection

 - Our website is designed to operate without collecting any personal data directly from users.
-- The tools provided on the site function without storing or processing any personally identifiable information (PII) on our servers.
+- Unless noted on the page, the tools provided on the site function without storing or processing any personally identifiable information (PII) on our servers.

 ### Third-Party Services